idaholab/moose/framework/doc/content/source/kernels/CoupledTimeDerivative.md

 [`TimeDerivative`](/TimeDerivative.md) kernel with the exception that the time derivative operator is applied to a coupled variable $v$ instead of the variable $u$ to whom's residual the `CoupledTimeDerivative` kernel contributes.
-Consequently, the strong form on the the domain $\Omega$ is
+Consequently, the strong form on the domain $\Omega$ is

 \begin{equation}
 \underbrace{\frac{\partial v}{\partial t}}_{\textrm{CoupledTimeDerivative}} +